 Habitat: This is a plant of the prairies and while it can grow in semi-shade, it needs well drained soils.
 It grows from a woody caudex with a short taproot with fibrous secondary roots.
 Dark leaf spots can occur.
 Over-watering will cause root rot.
 It re-seeds itself rather easily.

 Names: Penstemon is from the Greek pente, or "five," and stemon, refers to "stamen" of which there are five.
 The species name grandiflorus always means "large flowered".
 The name 'Beardtongue' refers to the hairy tip of the sterile stamen that is visible in the corolla.
 The author name for the plant classification, ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them.
 Penstemons used to be in the Figwort (Scrophulariaceae) family but contemporary Botanists have now placed the Penstemons into the family Plantaginaceae.

 Comparisons: Other Penstemons tend to have hairy stems or hairy and smaller flowers, such as Foxglove Beardtongue, P. digitalis, where the placement of the flowers and seed capsules is a cluster at the tops of stems, not just 2 or 4 to an axil; and Pale Beardtongue where the stems and flowers are hairy, and the flowers are white and smaller with the entire plant much shorter.

 Above: A tall, erect example that earns the name "showy".
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.